ndeshp2s/starter-academic/content/authors/admin/_index.md

 I am also a robotics software enginner with 5 years of industrial experience.
-My previous work has been on mobile robot and autonomous vehicle navigation and perception, motion planning for robot manipulator and a little bit on internet of things (IOT).
+My previous work has been on mobile robot and autonomous vehicle navigation and perception, motion planning for robot manipulator and a little bit on internet of things (IOT), Embedded systems and Programmable Logic Controllers (PLCs).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Curriculum_Vitae.pdf" "newtab" >}}CV{{< /staticref >}}.